The Lead Guitar Program

 We invite you to fill out an application, including basic information about the proposed partner teacher and class.

-The partner teacher attends our Teacher's Workshop or receives supplementary private lessons.
+The partner teacher attends our Teachers' Workshop and/or receives supplementary private lessons.